Watermarking Graph Neural Networks via Explanations for Ownership Protection: Experimental Setup Details

 All experiments were conducted on a MacBook Pro (Model Identifier: MacBookPro18,3; Model Number: MKGR3LL/A) with an Apple M1 Pro chip (8 cores: 6 performance, 2 efficiency) and 16 GB of memory, on macOS Sonoma Version 14.5.
 Models were implemented in Python with the PyTorch framework.

 {\bf Dataset Details.} Amazon Photo (simply ``Photo'' in this paper) is a subset of the Amazon co-purchase network \citep{DBLP:journals/corr/McAuleyTSH15}.
 Nodes are products, edges connect items often purchased together, node features are bag-of-words product reviews, and class labels are product categories.
 Photo has 7,650 nodes, 238,163 edges, 745 node features, and 8 classes.
 The CoAuthor CS dataset (``CS'' in this paper) \citep{shchur2019pitfallsgraphneuralnetwork} is a graph whose nodes are authors, edges are coauthorship, node features are keywords, and class labels are the most active fields of study by those authors.
 CS has 18,333 nodes, 163,788 edges, 6,805 node features, and 15 classes.
 Lastly, PubMed \citep{yang2016revisitingsemisupervisedlearninggraph} is a citation network whose nodes are documents, edges are citation links, node features are TF-IDF weighted word vectors based on the abstracts of the papers, and class labels are research fields.
 The graph has 19,717 nodes, 88,648 edges, 500 features, and 3 classes.
+Reddit2~\citep{zeng2019graphsaint} is a large social network where nodes represent posts, edges connect posts if the same user commented on both, node features are post embeddings, and class labels are communities.
+It contains 232,965 nodes, 114,848,857 edges, 602 features, and 41 classes.
+The details can be found in Table~\ref{tab:data_statistics}.

 {\bf Hyperparameter Setting Details.}

 Classification training hyperparameters:

 \begin{itemize}[leftmargin=*] \item Learning rate: 0.001-0.001 \item Number of layers: 3 \item Hidden Dimensions: 256-512 \item Epochs: 100-300 \end{itemize}